Diary of a Youth Ranger

 Coppicing

 A lot of people, when they hear the word ‘coppicing,’ think that it must have something to do with copper, but this isn’t the case.
-In fact, it’s the act of cutting trees like hazel back to the ground like a stool, so the trees grow back with more shoots and manage the woodland.
-It’s good for many different reasons.
-For one, the branches we cut off can be used for other things, like bean poles, and it additionally means that more light can reach the ground, so rare flowers can thrive.
+In fact, it’s the act of cutting trees like hazel back to the ground so the trunks look like a stool, which makes the trees grow back with more shoots.
+It helps us manage woodlands and is good for many different reasons.
+For one, the branches we cut off can be used for other things, like bean poles, and it means that more light can reach the ground, so rare flowers can thrive.
 It’s the same job that things like mammoths and warthogs would do in the past, so we are simply doing their job for them (given that they’re extinct).
 It’s been done since the Stone Age (yes, that’s right children, before the internet).

 Moth,er...
 Nature